 Note here that the key word is “choose.”
 Judges still have the authority to make their own determinations about a couple’s circumstances and are free to deviate from the formula/guidelines when they believe that doing so will allow for a fair determination.

 The factors the court considers when determining maintenance include:

 - The standard of living spouses enjoyed during the marriage

 - The health of each spouse

-At our firm, we know that a careful and thorough approach is necessary asserting a client's best interests in these matters.
-Over the years, we have developed a comprehensive strategy to analyze income, cash flow, and assets of the involved parties and evaluating their lifestyles in order to argue for fair and sustainable maintenance rulings.
+At our firm, we know that a careful and thorough approach is necessary to asserting a client’s best interests in these matters.
+Over the years, our Chicago family lawyers have developed a comprehensive strategy to analyze income, cash flow, and assets of the involved parties and evaluating their lifestyles in order to argue for fair and sustainable maintenance rulings.
 Whether you are a higher-earning or a dependent spouse in your marriage, Kogut & Wilson, L.L.C. is ready to help ensure a stable financial future following your divorce.